hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250915714v1-once-upon-a-time-interactive-learning-for-storytelling-with-small-la.md

 ---
 layout: default
-title: Once Upon a Time: Interactive Learning for Storytelling with Small Language Models
+title: "Once Upon a Time: Interactive Learning for Storytelling with Small Language Models"
 ---

 # Once Upon a Time: Interactive Learning for Storytelling with Small Language Models